 The Elephant Safari seems to be on its way out, but it not totally out as yet.
 I took an elephant safari in Jaldapara National Park in West Bengal and it was an incredible experience.
 To see the giant animal go through the uneven ground with ease is amazing.
 I also realized that we were actually walking through the grass that was as tall as the elephant and there is no other way you can experience this without being on the elephant’s back.

 Best Jungle Safari Destinations

-Following are some of the best Jungle Safari Destinations in India that we have explored.
+The following are some of the best Jungle Safari Destinations in India that we have explored.
 There are many more national parks & wildlife sanctuaries to be visited.
-Make sure to explore Jungle Safaris at least in 2-3 destinations that offer different kinds of experiences during your next vacations.
+Make sure to explore them at least in 2-3 destinations that offer different kinds of experiences during your next vacations.

 The Rock Star Tiger fondly called Munna used to be the one who calmly walked beside the safari jeeps, crossed the jungle pathways marking his territory, enthralling the visitors quite often.

 Barasingha or Swamp Deer is another animal this national park is famous for.
 Besides of course it is home to a wide variety of wild animals, about 300 species of birds, etc. Kanha is also home to over a reported 1000 species of flowering plants.

 Jeep Safari, Boat Safari, Walking Safari & Night Safari were all experienced by us first time at Satpura National Park and Tiger Reserve in Madhya Pradesh.
 Spread over 1400 sq.km in multiple zones, an added attraction here is the backwaters of Denwa River.
 You will enjoy the boat ride across the backwaters to enter the restricted Forest area.

 Read more Jeep Safaris at Satpura National Park